 - 2 tablespoons crushed peanuts

 - Heat 2 cups of water in a pan over medium-high heat.
-Once the water comes to a boil, add the beetroot and cook until they are softened (8-10 minutes).
+Once the water comes to a boil, add the beetroots.
+Cover the pan with a lid and cook until they are softened (8-10 minutes).

 - Add yogurt to a bowl and whisk it until it is smooth and creamy.

-- Add the beetroot puree, roasted cumin powder, and green chilies and mix well.
+- Add the beetroot puree, salt, cumin powder, and green chilies to the bowl and mix well.

 - Heat vegetable oil in a small skillet over medium-high heat.

-- Pour the tempering over the raita and stir well.
+- Pour the tempering over the beet raita and stir well.
 Serve chilled.